About Thrifty Lesley

 My name is Lesley and I live in a small market town in East Sussex, a lovely area of south east England.
 That picture is getting rather old now!

-I love gardening, cooking, walking, getting involved in my local WI and generally creating something out of nothing.
-I make greetings cards, clothes, I love to knit, but not many people want knitted things nowadays.
-I have recently been adapting charity shop finds into clothes for my 7 year old granddaughter who is currently a pink princess.
-Wish I could do it for myself, but it’s much harder to make something bigger than it is to make it smaller.
+I love gardening, cooking, walking, getting involved in my local WI and U3A and generally creating something out of nothing.
+I make clothes and love to knit, but not many people want knitted things nowadays.

 On an (even more) personal note, when I was a young teenager, I met someone 10 years older than me.
 I was very young and naïve and ended up getting pregnant which was a much bigger deal for a single girl in 1968 than it is now, so I was quickly married off to the chap.
 When I was 5 months pregnant with our second child, I realised I was never going to have a good life with this person and ran off back to Mum’s.
 That house was so crowded there was nowhere for us to be, I had to sleep under the table and my eldest, who was still only 18 months old, was stuffed in a corner.
 The next 4 years was a nightmare of trying to find somewhere to live.
 We never actually slept rough, but it got horrifyingly close sometimes.
 The ‘social’ were as unhelpful, obstructive and obnoxious as they still can be.
 Telling me that I would be co-habiting if I rented somewhere with my brother.
 We had thought we would probably be able to manage between us.
 Telling me that ‘we can’t have young women running off and leaving their husbands willy nilly, your Father can keep you’.
 There were long periods where I had no money.
 At all.